 April Fool’s Day is a time for jokes and lighthearted pranks, but cybercriminals exploit this day to launch social engineering attacks, phishing scams, and data breaches disguised as harmless fun.
-Businesses must stay vigilant to ensure they don’t fall victim to these deceptive tactics.
+With professional april fool cybersecurity, Businesses must stay vigilant to ensure they don’t fall victim to these deceptive tactics.

 Hackers take advantage of the relaxed atmosphere to carry out attacks under the guise of pranks.
 Common threats include: